ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-science-lifecycle/introduction.md

 ### Securing the data

-One of the main goals of securing data is ensuring that those working it are in control of what is collected and in what context it is being used.
+One of the main goals of securing data is ensuring that those working on it are in control of what is collected and in what context it is being used.
 Keeping data secure involves limiting access to only those who need it, adhering to local laws and regulations, as well as maintaining ethical standards, as covered in the [ethics section](../introduction/data-science-ethics.md).

 Here are some things that a team may do with security in mind: